RogerCL24/pgSQL/BACKUP & RESTORE/README.md

 This file contains, overall, a title, which version of PostgreSQL was used, start date of the backup, required variables to generate the backup, the code with the clauses used to generate the DB backup like `CREATE TABLE ...`       <sub>**Without constraints**</sub> and instead of `INSERT` the command `pg_dump` use by default the clause `COPY` which is faster than `INSERT`, then with the `ALTER TABLE ONLY` starts to add the constraintments to the tables

+**IMPORTANT**: This is only an example, therefore depending on your needs you will need different flags in the command

 ## RESTORE

 There few ways to restore the DB, here we will explain only one: